 Judicial Biography

-Judge Walmsley received his J.D. with honors along with a Certificate in Environmental Law in 1996 from the Tulane University School of Law and received a B.S. in Environmental Studies in 1991 from Allegheny College in Meadville, Pennsylvania.
-Prior to law school he worked as an environmental consultant with a firm based in Washington, D.C. where he conducted extensive site work and investigation on a variety of environmental issues.
+Judge Walmsley received his J.D., with honors, along with a Certificate in Environmental Law from the Tulane University School of Law in 1996.
+He received a B.S., with honors, in Environmental Studies in 1991 from Allegheny College.
+Prior to law school he worked as an environmental consultant with ICF Kaiser Engineers in Washington, D.C. where he conducted extensive site work and investigation on a variety of environmental issues.